 According to the Federal Food, Drug, and Cosmetic Act (FDCA), dietary supplements need to have some sort of ingredient, such as a vitamin or mineral, that supplements the diet.
 Some makers of testosterone boosters have been sanctioned by the FDA for failing to include any dietary ingredients in their supplement, and since testosterone (and other steroids) cannot be considered as a dietary supplement on their own, those companies were found to be in violation of the FDCA.

 |Depo-Testadiol||Pharmacia/Upjohn||Injection||Estradiol Cypionate, Testosterone Cypionate|

 Due to the potential dangers of testosterone replacement therapy, many lawsuits have been filed against the makers of testosterone-based products.
 Given the rise in men looking to treat low testosterone levels over the last decade, there has been a corresponding rise in the number of legal actions being filed against testosterone therapy manufacturers.

-To deal with the large number of similar cases, the United States Judicial Panel on Multidistrict Litigation (JPML) has transferred lawsuits against testosterone companies to multidistrict litigation case MDL 2545.
+To deal with the large number of similar cases, the United States Judicial Panel on Multidistrict Litigation (JPML) has transferred testosterone lawsuits multidistrict litigation case MDL 2545.
 Although the JPML initially was hesitant to include all testosterone manufacturers within one MDL, the judges on the panel realized most of the claims being made by these companies are the same (or very similar), making them eligible for consolidation under a single MDL.